benfernandezmedia/benfernandezmedia/README.md

 ![Banner](/.github/banner/gh-banner.png)

 # About
-I'm actually an digital artist and illustrator whose into tech and multimedia.
-I mostly use GitHub to run the blog site with GitHub Pages.
+I'm actually a digital artist and illustrator whose into tech and multimedia.
+I mostly use GitHub to track down the changes in my repositories.

 ## Platforms
 [![My Skills](https://skillicons.dev/icons?i=windows,apple)](https://skillicons.dev)